Best Medical Alert Systems for Seniors With Dementia

 Battery Life

 The Smart Hub just needs to be plugged into an outlet, but it also comes with a backup battery if the power goes out.
 I unplugged the system from power and the backup battery kicked in immediately.
 The unplugged Smart Hub was still working the next day without issue.
-The Mobile Companion 2 has a five-day battery life, which makes it a big step up from Medical Guardian’s MGMini Lite, which only lasts for about a day and a half before it needs to be charged.
+The Mobile Companion 2 has a five-day battery life, which makes it a big step up from Medical Guardian’s MGMini Lite, which lasts only about a day and a half before it needs charging.

 Pricing

-Aloe Care Health’s pricing ranges from $39.99 to $59.99 per month, plus upfront equipment costs ranging from $149.99 up to $349.99.
-While I definitely had sticker shock when I first saw Aloe Care Health’s prices, I think the advanced features are worth the cost.
-That said, if you opt for the at-home and on-the-go plan (Essentials Plus), you’ll pay more than $400 upfront for the equipment and first month of service.
+Aloe Care Health’s pricing ranges from $39.99 to $59.99 per month, plus up-front equipment costs that range from $149.99 up to $349.99.
+I had sticker shock when I first saw Aloe Care Health’s prices, but I think the advanced features are worth the cost.
+That said, if you opt for the at-home and on-the-go plan (Essentials Plus), you’ll pay more than $400 up front for the equipment and first month of service.
 That’s a lot more expensive than a provider like Bay Alarm Medical, which charges equipment fees ranging from $99 to $199.

 If you want a more budget-friendly option that’s still good for seniors with dementia, we recommend the Mobile Companion 2.
-This on-the-go plan costs $44.99 per month, plus a one-time equipment fee of $149.99.
+The on-the-go plan costs $44.99 monthly, plus a one-time equipment fee of $149.99.
 The best part?
 Fall detection is built into the Mobile Companion 2 pendant and comes at no extra charge!
-I also love the look of this system.
+I also love the look of the system.
 Similar to the Smart Hub, it’s sleek and a lot less clunky than other medical alert systems I’ve tested.

 How Do Medical Alert Systems Help People With Dementia?

-A medical alert system is more than just a piece of technology; it offers assurance for loved ones and allows seniors to get help when they need it.
+A medical alert system is more than just a piece of technology.
+It offers assurance for loved ones and allows seniors to get help when required.
 Monitoring professionals can get in touch with emergency contacts or emergency responders, even if your loved one is unable to articulate what’s wrong or doesn’t know where they are.

 Pro Tip: Want to ditch the landline and use cell service for your medical alert system?
 Check out our guide on the best cellular medical alert systems.

 Plus, with features like GPS and caregiver tracking apps, it’s easier than ever for families to keep an eye on their loved ones.
-You can make sure they don’t wander from the yard, stay in bed all day, or miss important medical appointments.
-This technology helps family members be better caregivers, even if they live across the country.
+You can ensure they don’t wander from the yard, stay in bed all day, or miss important medical appointments.
+The technology helps family members be better caregivers, even if they live across the country.

 Best Medical Alert System Features for Seniors With Dementia